fedbiomed/fedbiomed/docs/user-guide/deployment/deployment-vpn-secagg.md

-# Fed-BioMed deployment on multiple machines with VPN/containers using secure aggregation
+# Fed-BioMed deployment on multiple machines with VPN/containers using Joye-Libert secure aggregation

 Most real-life deployments require protecting node data.
 [Deployment using VPN/containers](./deployment-vpn.md) contributes to this goal by providing isolation of the Fed-BioMed instance from third parties.

 Using secure aggregation for protecting model parameters from nodes' local training adds another layer of security.

+**Configuration actions described in this page are only needed for using Joye-Libert secure aggregation.
+LOM secure aggregation can be used without such additional manual configuration**

-## Configure secure aggregation for the server side
+## Configure Joye-Libert secure aggregation for the server side

 This part of the tutorial is optionally executed once for the server.
 It is necessary before this component can use secure aggregation in an experiment.